Bruising Around Eye For No Reason | Clear Causes Explained

 2. Aging Skin and Fragile Capillaries

 As we age, our skin loses collagen and becomes thinner.
 Blood vessels become more fragile too.
-This means even mild pressure or rubbing can cause capillaries to break easily, leading to spontaneous bruises around sensitive areas like the eyes.
+This means even mild pressure or rubbing can cause capillaries to break easily, leading to spontaneous-looking bruises around sensitive areas like the eyes.

 3. Medications That Increase Bleeding Risk